ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 ### Running the Example Web application

-1. Open the **Call SystemLink Data Services** example in LabVIEW NXG Web Module.
-   - You can search for it by name in the search bar or navigate to **Learning»Examples»Programming WebVIs»Call SystemLink Data Services** to launch it.
-   - Alternately, clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine to use the latest version of this example.
+1. Clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine.
 [Go here](https://help.github.com/articles/cloning-a-repository/) if you’re new to cloning repositories on GitHub.
+2. Open the **Call SystemLink Data Services** example in LabVIEW NXG Web Module.
+   > **Note**: You can search for it by name in the search bar or navigate to **Learning»Examples»Programming WebVIs»Call SystemLink Data Services** to launch it.

-2. Open `index.gviweb` and click **Run**.
+3. Open `index.gviweb` and click **Run**.

 ### Cloud Hosting Overview